Rachel Corsie: International career

+Youth team

 Corsie captained the Scotland U-19 team to the finals of the 2008 UEFA Women's Under-19 Championship.

+Senior team

 At the 2009 Cyprus Cup, Corsie made her senior debut against France and was selected in all Scotland's games at the tournament.

-As of January 2015, Corsie has earned over 70 caps for the senior national team and has scored 13 goals playing primarily in the central defender position.
-She scored three goals during the 2011 FIFA Women's World Cup qualification.
-In March 2011, Corsie captained the team to a 2–0 win over England at the 2011 Cyprus Cup, a first for Scotland in more than 30 years.
+In March 2011, Corsie captained the team to a 2–0 win over England, a first for Scotland in over 30 years.

-Corsie scored four goals for Scotland during UEFA qualifying for the 2015 FIFA Women's World Cup.
-Scotland finished second in their qualifying group and advanced to the UEFA play-offs where they were eliminated by the Netherlands.

-In 2017 Scotland qualified for the European Championships for the first time ever.
+In 2017, Scotland qualified for the European Championships for the first time.
 Corsie was named to the Scotland Team for Euro 2017 and appeared in all three group games for Scotland.
-On 10 September 2017, Corsie was named the new captain of the Scotland Women's National Team following the retirement of Gemma Fay.
+On 10 September 2017, Corsie was named the new captain of the Scotland Women's National Team following Gemma Fay's retirement.

 Corsie made her 100th international appearance on 12 June 2018, in a 2019 World Cup qualifier against Poland.
 Scotland won their qualifying group and qualified for the World Cup for the first time ever.

 Corsie made her World Cup debut at the 2019 World Cup.
 She played every minute of Scotland's three group games.
 Scotland suffered two consecutive 2–1 losses to start the World Cup.
-In their third group match against Argentina, Scotland was leading 3–0 in the 70th minute before giving up three unanswered goals.
-The game would finish in a 3–3 draw eliminating Scotland's chances of advancing to the knockout round.
+In their third group match against Argentina, Scotland was leading 3–0 in the 70th minute before conceding three goals.
+The game would finish in a 3–3 draw, earning Scotland one point and ending their chances of advancing to the knockout round.

-Following a knee injury, missing out on their most recent games against Hungary and Finland, Corsie picked up a calf injury, leading to her not being picked for the upcoming Nations League matches.
+In May 2025, it was announced that Corsie would retire following Nations League matches that month against Austria and the Netherlands — her first call-up since July 2024.
+She retired with 154 international caps.

+Media career

+During the men's Euro 2024, Corsie worked as a BBC pundit covering Scotland's matches.
+In June 2025, Corsie was announced as a BBC pundit for the Women's Euro happening that summer.
+She joined Sky Sports in September 2025 as an analyst for the broadcaster's WSL coverage.
+In June 2026, she was announced as a BBC co-commentator for the men's World Cup in the USA, Canada, and Mexico.

+She has co-hosted a podcast for the BBC alongside former teammate Leanne Critchton.

 Personal life

-Corsie's great-grandfather was Aberdeen FC legend Donald Colman.
-Corsie remains an Aberdeen FC supporter and models her game on that of Zander Diamond.
+Corsie's great-grandfather was Aberdeen FC player Donald Colman.
+She remains an Aberdeen FC supporter.

-Corsie works in professional services at Ernst & Young as an Assurance Associate where her flexible working scheme enables her to do accountancy and football side by side.
-She studied at Hazlehead Academy and then undertook a degree in accountancy and finance at Robert Gordon University.
-Corsie was awarded a women's football scholarship by the SFA.
+Corsie is a qualified chartered accountant.
+She has also earned her UEFA B coaching license.

-Since 2019 Rachel Corsie has been in a relationship with Scottish squash player Lisa Aitken.
+She is a lesbian.
+Since 2019, Corsie has been in a relationship with Scottish squash player Lisa Aitken.
+As of 2024, the couple were engaged to be married.